absurdworlds/awlib/docs/hdf_format_1_1_3.md

 matches any character in range;
 	^symbol
 matches any symbol not matching a symbol;
+	A - B
+matches a symbol matching A, but not B;
 	(symbol)
 `symbol` is treated as a single expression;
 	symbol?